SARA-amrani/Al-Driven-Academic-Success-Platform/README.md

 # AI-Driven Academic Success Platform

 ## 🎯 Core Purpose
-SARA is an AI-powered educational platform that creates personalized learning experiences by adapting to each student's progress and learning style in real-time.
+aiqraa is an AI-powered educational platform that creates personalized learning experiences by adapting to each student's progress and learning style in real-time.

 ## 🌟 Core Features & Solutions